ISAITB/docs-services/source/processing/index.rst

 manage session state is up to you.

 .. note::
-    **Displaying processing steps:** Processing operations used in GITB TDL test cases are currently not displayed in the test bed.
-They can be used to perform internal operations but these are currently not visible to end users.
+    **Displaying processing steps:** Processing operations used in GITB TDL test cases are by default hidden as they are considered internal actions.
+You may however choose to make such a step visible and return custom information for display to users.
+See :ref:`processing__using_test_case__visible_context` for more details.

 .. _processing__implementing: